heritai/adoptima-marketing-dashboard/README.md

 For questions, issues, or feature requests, please:
 -   Open an issue on GitHub.
 -   Contact: `your-email@example.com`
--   Documentation: (Link to detailed documentation if available, otherwise remove this line)

-## 🚀 Seamless Deployment to Streamlit Community Cloud
+## 🚀 Deploying to Streamlit Community Cloud

 AdOptima can be easily deployed to Streamlit Community Cloud for a live, shareable demonstration.